marcriera/train-controller-db/content/hardware/vok00106/index.md

 The power handle supports 3 to 6 notches, plus *EX* (6 notches without click).
 The brake handle supports 5 to 8 notches, plus *EX* (8 notches without click).

-The two handles are interlocked; it is only possible to move one handle at a time.
+The two handles are interlocked; it is not possible to apply power and brakes at the same time.

 ### Input